quarkiverse/quarkus-ironjacamar/README.md

 ## Overview

-This extension provides very limited support for Jakarta Connectors in Quarkus.
+This extension provides support for Jakarta Connectors in Quarkus.
 It is based on the [Jakarta Connector Architecture](https://projects.eclipse.org/projects/ee4j.jca) 2.1.0 specification.

 ## Features